-Duration: Up to one minute

 You conjure spirits to guard and advise the target in battle, tapping into the target's ancestral bonds.
 The target regains 2d4 hit points.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

 Also, so long as this sigil is active, the target also takes 1 less point of damage from weapon and spell attacks and effects for that round.
 The reduction to damage is an aura effect.
+If the caster and the target share ancestry or share a Blood Oath (see Chapter 10), the damage reduction increases by 1 point, and the spell automatically stabilizes the target if they are reduced to 0 hit points.

 Constructs gain no benefit from this spell.